Natural vs Artificial Magnets

 Magnetism is of two types: Induced or Natural.

-The branch of physics that studies the property of a magnet is also called Magnetism.
-The usage of the earliest Magnet was found in Asia minor called Magnesia.
+The branch of physics that studies the properties of a magnet is also called Magnetism.
+The usage of the earliest Magnet was found in Asia Minor, called Magnesia.

 It is believed the Chinese knew about the Magnets as early as 200 BC.
-Chinese also used a magnetic compass for navigation in 1200 A.D.
+The Chinese also used a magnetic compass for navigation in 1200 A.D.

 Magnetised Materials